 Built in 1740, Hopsewee Plantation is a South Carolina National Historic Landmark and once home of Thomas Lynch Jr, signer of the Declaration of Independence.
 The property is located on the North Santee River and has beautifully landscaped grounds and wooded nature trails to explore.

 Huntington Beach State Park boasts a lagoon, maritime forest, salt marshes and three miles of the most well-preserved beach on the Grand Strand.
 The lush park environment provides prime habitats for wildlife including alligators and more than 300 recorded species of birds.
 The park is also home to Atalaya, the former winter home of prominent American sculptor Anna Hyatt Huntington, whose works are displayed at Brookgreen Gardens.
 Other park amenities include a campground, education center, boardwalks and nature trails.

-Cap'n Rod Singleton brings a lifetime's experience of tales and folklore to Lowcountry Plantation Tours.
-A native of the Lowcountry, Cap'n Rod weaves into his tours a magical mixture of antebellum history, Lowcountry legends and personal experiences on the water.
+The captains bring a lifetime's experience of tales and folklore to Lowcountry Plantation Tours.
+A native of the Lowcountry, the captains weave into his tours a magical mixture of antebellum history, Lowcountry legends and personal experiences on the water.
 Tours include the Plantation River Tour, Lighthouse Shell Tour and the Ghost Story & Harbor Tour.

 Located in the heart of the “Seafood Capital of South Carolina,” the Murrells Inlet MarshWalk is a beautiful way to enjoy the beauty, wildlife and spectacular scenery of Murrells Inlet’s saltwater estuary.
 Built along the marshes dotted with picturesque seafood dining establishments, the half-mile-long MarshWalk offers not only a freshly quaint environment, but also a chance to embark on seafaring adventures like boating/fishing excursions and watersports.